-Germany has agreed to ban the sale of single-use plastic straws, cutlery, cotton buds and food containers from July 2021, aligning with an EU directive intended to reduce plastic waste.
+Germany will ban the sale of single-use plastic straws, cutlery, cotton buds and food containers from July 2021, aligning with an EU directive intended to reduce plastic waste.

 Federal Environment Minister Svenja Schulze, says, “Many disposable plastic products are superfluous with no sustainable use of resources.
 In addition, plastics end up too often in the environment or in the oceans.
 We are taking an important national step in the fight against the plastic flood.”
-The ban will go into effect on July 3, 2021.
+The ban on these single-use plastics in Germany will go into effect on July 3, 2021.

 The German Association of Local Utilities (VKU) estimates that common plastic items make up around 10% to 20% of waste from parks, public places and streets with takeaway packaging for food and beverages made from polystyrene having the largest share.

 Globally, about 1.3 billion tons of trash is generated per year.
 In Europe, the amount of plastic waste has increased 13% in the last decade and in Germany alone, 3 million tons of plastic packaging waste is produced annually; according to official statistics, 48.8% of this plastic waste is recycled.

 You might also like: Op-Ed: Moving to a Circular Economy Model is Vital for the Planet